Fieldformetry/Starbase/avasarala/REAME.md

 - Rename the file to ship_1 (or another number)
 - In-game, go to the ship design workshop and open the designer
 - Go to File -> Open or manage blueprints -> autosaves
-- Open the blank file (The ship should appear now)
+- Open the file (name might be blank), the ship should appear now
-- Then go to Save As and save the ship as your own blueprint.
+- Then go to Save As and save the ship as your own blueprint

 ### Features
 - Automatic Hover (for areas with gravity)